42-Short/shortinette/.github/docs/README.md

 _note 2: The start\_ & end\_date from the config are not being taken into account by shortinette just yet, watch for future releases!_

 3. You're all set!
 Running the code below will start a Short with one module containing one exercise.
-A repo will be created for each participant.
+A repo will be created for each participant, and the subject you specified in the module creation will be uploaded as a `README.md` at the root of each repo.
 Your tests will be run on a repo when the participant pushes on the main branch of their repo with `grademe` as a commit message.
+The traces will be uploaded on a separate `traces` branch.
 ```go
 package main